slsdetectorgroup/sls_detector_tools/README.md

-# sls_detector_tools
+# sls detector tools
-Temporary repo for sharing Python scripts
+Temporary repo for sharing Python scripts.
+Final location will be decided later.